Preparing for retirement

 - in relation to a death benefit - an annuity purchased by a dependant with monies from a deceased member’s estate solely attributable to the contributions made under the scheme by the deceased member and to the benefits received under the scheme by the estate

 - in relation to an invalidity retirement benefit - where a benefit is paid due to invalidity retirement and after it is paid to the former member, the former member purchases an approved annuity for his or her life or for a minimum term of 10 years.

-The calculation of the annuity bonus is restricted to 5 per cent of your compulsory employee contributions and the employer component of the benefit paid.
+The calculation of the annuity bonus is restricted to 5% of your compulsory employee contributions and the employer component of the benefit paid.
 Employee contributions exclude salary sacrifice, investment earnings, voluntary contributions and rollover amounts.
-The bonus will be paid as an Eligible Termination Payment (ETP) and is subject to taxation.
+The bonus will be paid as an eligible termination payment (ETP) and is subject to taxation.

 Opt out of NTGPASS and NTSSS

-Active NTGPASS and NTSSS members can elect to opt out of the schemes once they reach preservation age (between 55 and 60 depending on date of birth).
+Active NTGPASS and NTSSS members can elect to opt out of the schemes once they reach preservation age (depending on date of birth).
 Eligible members who opt out will not need to resign from the NTPS to claim their NTGPASS and NTSSS superannuation benefits.

 Members who choose to opt out:

-- will no longer be an Active NTGPASS member and will no longer make compulsory NTGPASS member contributions of between 2 and 6 per cent of salary;
+- will no longer be an active NTGPASS member and will no longer make compulsory NTGPASS member contributions of 2% to 6% of salary

-- must select a superannuation fund to receive their superannuation guarantee contributions and any salary sacrifice contributions.
-This cannot be NTGPASS; and
+- must select a superannuation fund to receive their superannuation guarantee contributions and any salary sacrifice contributions - this cannot be NTGPASS

 - must roll over their superannuation benefits to a superannuation fund that is not NTGPASS.